Projects List

 - UART controller

-Most of my projects have been released under the GPLv3 license.
+Most, but not all, of my projects have been released under the GPLv3 license.
 They may be built with Verilator without violating this license.
 Indeed, the license allows you to build your own projects using these components.
 Sadly, going beyond that limit gets into a legally gray area at this time.
-I would ask, therefore, that if you wish to publish or distribute this code as part of your own project, that you contact me for a more appropriate license.
 Hence, if you find this license insufficient for your needs, please contact me and I'll be glad to sell you a proprietary license customized to meet your needs.
+A key exception to this rule is my Wishbone and AXI bus interconnects, bridges, and other components project, which has been released under Apache 2 to encourage its widespread acceptance and adoption.